mdp-aerosol-group/POPSExtract/README.md

 # POPSExtract

-A small tool to extract the pulse-height distribution from the single particle PEAK file of the POPS
+*A small tool to extract the pulse-height distribution from the single particle PEAK file of the POPS.*